Breast cancer survivor offers wisdom at Faulkner satellite center

 Our physicians are deeply committed to providing expert, compassionate care and to conducting active research to benefit current patients and future generations of women.

 Dr. Eric Winer received his MD from Yale University in 1983, and later completed training in internal medicine and served as chief resident at Yale-New Haven Hospital.
 He subsequently was a fellow in hematology-oncology at Duke University Medical Center.
 From 1989 to 1997, Dr. Winer served on the Duke faculty, where he became co-director of the multidisciplinary breast program.
 In 1997, he joined Dana-Farber/Brigham and Women’s Cancer Center, where he serves as director of the Susan F. Smith Center for Women's Cancers Breast Oncology Program.
-Dr. Winer is also the chief of the Division of Women's Cancers at Dana-Farber and the Thompson Senior Investigator in Breast Cancer Research.
+Dr. Winer is also Chief Strategy Officer and Chief of the Division of Women's Cancers at Dana-Farber and the Thompson Senior Investigator in Breast Cancer Research.
 He is a Professor of Medicine at Harvard Medical School.Additional Biographical InformationFull Treatment Team

 Dr. Judy Garber is the director of the Center for Cancer Genetics and Prevention.
 She received her MD and MPH in 1981 from Yale University School of Medicine.
 She served her internal medicine residency at Brigham and Women's Hospital (BWH), followed by fellowships in hematology at BWH, medical oncology at Dana-Farber, and biostatistics at the National Cancer Institute.
 She joined Dana-Farber as a fellow in 1985, and now works as a medical oncologist and clinical cancer geneticist.
 Dr. Garber is a Professor of Medicine at Harvard Medical School.Additional Biographical InformationFull Treatment Team